patelarth0311/LiteDemonSlayerPacMan/README.md

 4) To win, collect all the dots
 5) To play again, refresh the page

-Note
-The gameplay isn't identical to the javafx implementation of this game.
+Note: The gameplay isn't identical to the javafx implementation of this game.